EOSC-synergy/o3skim/README.md

 # Extending functions
-Create a new python module into `loadfunctions_tco3` with the name to use for model matching and define a `load_tco3(model_path)` function with the procedure to load the model.
-Note `model_path` should be a string expression which might contain more than one file.
-See parameter paths at [xarray.open_mfdataset](https://docs.xarray.dev/en/stable/generated/xarray.open_mfdataset.html).
+Create a new python module into `loadfunctions_tco3` with the name to use for model matching and a `load_tco3(model_path)` function with the load procedure.
+Note the `model_path` argument is a string expression which might contain more than one file.
+See parameter `paths` at [xarray.open_mfdataset](https://docs.xarray.dev/en/stable/generated/xarray.open_mfdataset.html).

 Some examples:
  - `CCMI-1_ACCESS` matches `CCMI-1_ACCESS_CCM-refC2` and `CCMI-1_ACCESS_ACCESS-CCM`